ruchitachandhok/sei-flex-49/w03/d3/rock-paper-scissors/README.md

 <img src="https://i.imgur.com/Agh4bdE.png">

+## challenge

-Upon clicking the **Rock, Paper, Scissors...
+(optional) (challenge) Upon clicking the **Rock, Paper, Scissors...
 Go!** button, there will be a small display that counts down 3, 2, 1...:

 <img src="https://i.imgur.com/xYE9rv1.png">

 After the countdown finishes, the scores will be updated; and if there's a winner, that symbol will be rendered with a grey border.

+## Flowchart

+A flowchart you may use can be found <a href="https://drive.google.com/file/d/12ZG8Rric6ClJsVO4Appy4BAi3wVeyi7K/view?usp=sharing">here</a>

 ## Setup